Something-Debug/Blacklist/README.md

 # Notes
 - More then just vehicles can be added to sv_blacklist props & peds also work.
--In order for the logging to work you need to set a webhook in sv_blacklist.lua
+- In order for the logging to work you need to set a webhook in sv_blacklist.lua